-Guns stolen from vehicles increasingly used in violent crimes
+Guns stolen from vehicles increasingly used in crimes

 St. Louis — In what’s been a violent year in St. Louis, a common theme has emerged: The gun used in any given crime was probably stolen.